By Amber Nolan

 The National Institutes of Health states that a large percentage of emergency room visits are not actually “urgent,” and according to the Health Care Cost Institute, the average price of an outpatient emergency room visit increased by 31 percent from 2012 to 2016, to $1,917.
-In comparison, an urgent care visit averages around $150.
+In comparison, an urgent care visit in a non hospital setting averages around $150.

 If the issue is that the Middle Keys have a large number of indigents in need of health care, increasing losses to providers, then why should the ordinance limit the use of MSTU funds to “hospitals” and not include all “urgent care” providers willing to serve the indigent?

 For many Middle Keys residents, the quick and evolving process that will burden them with a new tax is troublesome.